 When to Use Extended Internal Rate of Return (XIRR)

-So, XIRR and IRR will give the same output if the intervals between cash flows are regular.
-CAGR, IRR, and XIRR will all result in the same annualized rate of return if there are only two cash flow events: an outflow followed by an inflow after some number of years.
+XIRR and IRR produce the same output if the intervals between cash flows are regular.
+CAGR, IRR, and XIRR will all result in the same annualized rate of return if there are only two cash flow events: an outflow followed by an inflow.
 This was shown in the example above where CAGR, IRR, and XIRR are all equal to 8.447% if there are no interim flows of money.

 A Recap on CAGR, IRR, and XIRR